Saluting the sacrifice of servicemembers. Yesterday, today and tomorrow.

 The Pritzker Military Archives will support the Pritzker Military Museum & Library’s mission of preserving the past, present and future of the citizen soldier.
 This state-of-the-art, museum-quality archival space will be used to restore, preserve, and provide storage for collections that include books, artifacts and other historic materials.

-The fully enclosed Firearms Education and Training Center (FETC) allows researchers, law enforcement, the military (including National Guard and Reserve Units), and the public the opportunity to train, study and learn about the history of firearms and best practices.
-The FETC will also serve as a safe environment where families can come and learn about proper firearm safety.
+The fully enclosed Midwest Firearms Education & Training Center (MFETC) allows researchers, law enforcement, the military (including National Guard and Reserve Units), and the public the opportunity to train, study and learn about the history of firearms and best practices.
+The MFETC will also serve as a safe environment where families can come and learn about proper firearm safety.

 Project News & Developments